 The Contractor shall provide the Low Voltage distribution and associated LV cubicles associated to the QPLANT procurement.

-The Contractor shall provide routing, cabling, cable trays and connectors to supply the QPLANT components related to the compressor room, to the cold box room and to the storage area.
+The Contractor shall provide routing, cabling, cable trays and connectors for all QPLANT components related to the compressor room, the cold box room and the storage area.

 The electrical diagrams, cable trays and electrical management shall be subject to approval by SCK CEN.
-SCK will provide the grounding connections as specified in the international standards in the compressor room, cold box room and storage area.
+SCK CEN will provide the grounding connections in the compressor room, cold box room and storage area (in compliance with the international standards).

 The Contractor shall connect all cryogenic equipment to the grounding of their buildings following the IEC standards.